segmentstream-com/segmentstream-com.github.io/_docs/integrations/yandex-metrica.md

 * How to connect the click map and Webvisor.
 * How to connect the e-commerce module in Yandex Metrica.

 Yandex Metrica is a system for analyzing the behavior of users on your website.
-Integration with Yandex Metrics allows you to transfer segments to Yandex Direct for advanced targeting of your advertising.
+Integration with Yandex Metrica allows you to transfer segments to Yandex Direct for advanced targeting of your advertising.

 ### Page contents
 ------